justin-napolitano/data-blog/content/blog/feasibility_study_shipping_carbon/index.md

 ## Findings

 I posted the initial article without reviewing the mean shipping cost per voyage.
 I simply trusted the values returned by my algorithm.
 Upon reflection, I knew that something was mistaken.
-In review, I found that I had converted the distance in meters to centimeters by mistake.
-I had in fact elevated prices by a signficant factor that was unreasonable.
+In review, I found that I had converted the distance in meters to millimeters by mistake.
+I had in fact, elevated prices by a signficant factor that was unreasonable.

 ### Distance of Transport